 To have an idea about the network capabilities, throughput as a function of number of nodes is measured by a simple MPI program for both networks.
 The nodes are equally divided into transmitting and receiving nodes and all-to-all traffic is generated.
-Fig. 6 demonstrates the

-The 6 original data parts to be written to disk are grouped into 2 remote subfile write requests cluster's communication throughput scalability over Fast Ethernet.
+Figure 6 demonstrates the cluster's communication throughput scalability over Fast Ethernet.
 The Fast Ethernet network of T1 consists of a full crossbar switch.